curityio/account-linking-recipes/doc/2-extra-login-behavior.md

 ## Controlling Logins from Applications

 An application can bypass the authentication selection screen if required.\
-To do so, send this parameter from OAuth Tools:
+To do so, send this OpenID Connect parameter from OAuth Tools or your application:

 ```text
 acr_values=urn:se:curity:authentication:google:google